erics273/learning-angular4-with-timely/21-the-reports-page.md

 ]
 ```

-You delete the `{{ report.data }}` from the page and
+You delete the `{{ entries | json }}` from the page and
 open Michaela's `report/index.html` file, again.
-In
+In that
-that file, you see that lines 58 - 73 contain the HTML
+file, you see that lines 58 - 73 contain the HTML for the
-for the table.
+table.
 You copy and paste that into
-`report.component.html` as the last child of the
+`report.component.html` as the last child of the `<div>`
-`<div>` that shows stuff only when the user has
+that shows stuff only when the user has clients.
-clients.

 ```html
 <h1 ng-if="report.clients.length === 0" class="standalone-message">